CLI Arguments

 Example:

-knip --include files,dependenciesknip --include files --include dependencies
+knip --include files,dependenciesknip --include files --include dependencies--dependencies

 Section titled “--dependencies”Shortcut to include all types of dependency issues:

---include dependencies,optionalPeerDependencies,unlisted,binaries,unresolved
+--include dependencies,optionalPeerDependencies,unlisted,binaries,unresolved--exports

 Section titled “--exports”Shortcut to include all types of export issues:

---include exports,nsExports,classMembers,types,nsTypes,enumMembers,duplicates
+--include exports,nsExports,classMembers,types,nsTypes,enumMembers,duplicates--experimental-tags

 Section titled “--experimental-tags”Deprecated.
 Use —tags instead.